alexlobera/leanjs_OLD_NX/src/pages/blog/introduction-to-redux-explained-with-simple-examples.md

 - In a real-world application, we’ll have many reducers which we can combine into a single reducer.
 Notice that the Redux store is a tree, and so we can combine reducers multiple times down the tree.
 - Every time an action is dispatched, all the reducers are invoked and receive that action.
 - Redux is UI library agnostic and so it can be used in Vanilla JavaScript, React or any other UI library.

-This article is part of the training material of the [ReactJS Academy React & Redux & GraphQL Bootcamp](/react-redux-graphql-bootcamp/) for professional developers.

 ## Further learning